davidsneal/simplesharebuttons/readme.txt

 9. Use the widget option to add share buttons!

 == Changelog ==

+= 3.4 =
+* An attempted fix for a reported broken Pinterest count, massive thanks to http://wordpress.org/support/profile/crookedmicks for taking the time to find this and let us know
+* Sadly I have far less time than I used to have in order to maintain this plugin.
+I have now uploaded the source to GitHub so please use this to suggest any fixes/improvements! https://github.com/davidsneal/simplesharebuttons

 = 3.3 =
 * You can now make your own custom-coloured share icons here for free - http://make.simplesharebuttons.com/ !!